JetBrains/guide/site/go/tutorials/bookstore_rest_api/http_handlers/index.md

 tries to add the customer using `s.db.AddCustomer(c, customer)` and checks for errors.
 If an error occurs, logs the error and responds with an HTTP 500 error status code and a JSON message to the client.
-If there are no errors, it will respond with an HTTP 200 status code and the added customer in JSON format.
+If there are no errors, it will respond with an HTTP 200 status code and the newly created customer in the response.

 ```go
 func bindCustomerData(c *gin.Context, customer interface{}) bool {